About Cannabidiol (CBD)

 In the cannabis industry much of what is grown, unless it is organic, is sprayed with varying levels of pesticides and fungicides.
 Most consumers don’t realize this is a common practice.
 Given the increasing demand for hemp and cannabis, many conventional farmers are transitioning their fields to these high value crops.
 Yet, hemp’s cultivation environment is critical as it can act as a bio-remediation crop, absorbing contaminants from the soil while it grows.
 If the hemp was grown in poor or misused soil, that plant might contain toxins you won’t want to ingest.

 This is why at Mana Artisan Botanics, we source our CBD-rich hemp extract only from farms that have never had any toxic agriculture on the land or use any harmful pesticides or fungicides.
-All our products are purity and potency tested at multiple lab facilities such as Steep Hill Labs Hawaii and Hawaii Pharm Labs for cannabinoid levels as well as pesticide residue, heavy metals and other contaminants.
+All our products are purity and potency tested at multiple lab facilities for cannabinoid levels as well as pesticide residue, heavy metals and other contaminants.
 State of the art testing methods are used and THC levels are guaranteed to be under the federal limit of 0.3%.
-If you want to review the lab results, please email us at email@example.com!
+If you want to review the lab results, please email us at firstname.lastname@example.org!

 Do different hemp strains deliver varying results?

 Many of the hemp products on the market derive their CBDs as a by-product from other types of hemp varieties such as fiber or seed for hemp food products.
-The levels of CBD-rich hemp extract in these products are lower and lack the diverse spectrum of cannabinoids one would ideally want for an “entourage effect” that delivers the possible synergies made available by whole plant therapies.
+The levels of CBD-rich hemp extract in these products are lower and lack the diverse spectrum of cannabinoids.

 At Mana Artisan Botanics, the hemp we source is grown with great care to facilitate high levels of the non-psychoactive cannabinoids.